 The Three of Us

-This project grows out of a real but often overlooked facet of Soviet history: the belief that death could be conquered.
-After the 1917 Revolution, some Bolsheviks dreamed not only of a new society, but of a new humanity — one liberated from aging, illness, and mortality.
-Scientific texts speculated seriously about resurrecting the dead and engineering eternal life.
+This mockumentary project draws on a lesser-known facet of Soviet history: the belief that death could be conquered.
+After the 1917 Revolution, some Bolsheviks dreamed not only of a new society, but of a new humanity — liberated from illness, aging, and mortality.
+Scientific texts seriously speculated about resurrecting the dead and engineering eternal life, and there is evidence that the preservation of Vladimir Lenin’s body was fuelled by these ambitions.

 EN